Luca-Hu/Shopme_APP/README.md

 2、You can sign up a new customer account and then sign in.

-3、You can sign in Beth's customer account : Email: beth@gmail.com , Password:tester
+3、You can sign in Beth's customer account : **Email: beth@gmail.com , Password:tester**

+Customer-side's homepage is "products" module, you can click the categories images to browser the products under the categories, or search a product using search bar under nav bar.

+You can click "Sign in" button to sign in a customer account or click "Sign up" button to sign up a new customer account.
+After you sign in, you can see a new nav bar for your account, that means you can use "Cart" and "Orders" module.
+You can place order in "Cart" module, and view the order details in "Orders" module.
+Meanwhile, in admin-side application, you order data will appear in "Orders" module.

 --------------------